skyscrapers/documentation/kubernetes/logging.md

 To learn how to use Kibana and all its features, the best place to start is the official [Kibana user guide](https://www.elastic.co/guide/en/kibana/6.5/discover.html).
 In there you'll find the basics on how to browse and filter your logs, different ways to visualize them and how to create useful dashboards.

+### Indexes

+All logs from the cluster are sent to ElasticSearch indexes that are available to be queried in Kibana.
+There's an index for each day of data, for example:

+- `cwl-2019.03.22` has all log entries for the 22nd of March 2019

+The default index pattern in Kibana is `cwl-*`, which combines the data for all the daily indexes.

+### Querying data

 Once you are familiar with the basics, you'll be able to use all the added Kubernetes metadata to get the most out of Kibana.
 You can filter by all the fields that are indexed.
 Here are some examples:

 You can add a filter to show only the logs of a given pod: